Societal attitudes toward homosexuality: Corporate attitudes

 In some capitalist countries, large private sector firms often lead the way in the equal treatment of gay men and lesbians.
 For instance, more than half of the Fortune 500 offer domestic partnership benefits and 49 of the Fortune 50 companies include sexual orientation in their non-discrimination policies (only ExxonMobil does not).
 At the same time, studies show that many private firms engage in significant employment discrimination on the basis of sexual orientation.
 In one study, for example, two fictitious but realistic resumes were sent to roughly 1,700 entry-level job openings.
 The two resumes were very similar in terms of the applicant's qualifications, but one resume for each opening mentioned that the applicant had been part of a gay organization in college.
 The results showed that applicants without the gay signal had an 11.5 percent chance of being called for an interview; openly gay applicants had only a 7.2 percent chance.
 The callback gap varied widely according to the location of the job.
 Most of the overall gap detected in the study was driven by the Southern and Midwestern states in the sample—Texas, Florida, and Ohio.
 The Western and Northeastern states in the sample (California, Nevada, Pennsylvania, and New York) had only small and statistically insignificant callback gaps.

-In the Western world, in particular the United States and the United Kingdom, the corporatisation of LGBT pride parades has been criticised by some.
+In the Western world, in particular the United States and the United Kingdom, the corporatisation of LGBTQ pride parades has been criticised by some.